When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Unfairness of PCA for Collaborative Filtering (CF)

 We now describe a completely different mechanism that negatively impacts popular items.
 The previous mechanism showed that the leading components favor the popular items.
 However, we find that the leading components can become \textit{specialized} in \textit{individual} items, which has undesirable consequences in the context of collaborative filtering.

-Recall that PCA outputs a projection matrix $P \in \bR^{d \times d}$.
-We claim that it is undesirable for item $j$ for the diagonal entry, $P_{jj}$, to be close to 1 at low values of $r$, which is the case for popular artists as seen in Subfigure C of Figure~\ref{fig:teaser}.
+Recall that PCA outputs a projection matrix $P \in \bR^{m \times m}$.
+We claim that it is undesirable for item $j$ for the diagonal entry, $P_{jj}$, to be close to 1 at low values of $r$, which is the case for popular artists as seen in Subfigure C of \cref{fig:teaser}.

-For an artist $j$, the approximation of its listening count for user $i$ is $\hat{X}_{ij} = \sum_{k=1}^d X_{ik} P_{kj}$.
-Then, for an item $k \neq j$, the entry $P_{kj}$ can be interpreted as a ``similarity'' between items $j$ and $k$.
-A non-zero entry for $P_{kj}$ implies that the preference towards artist $k$ contributes to the reconstructed preference towards item $j$.

-Now, if it is the case that the diagonal entry is 1 ($P_{jj} = 1$) and $P_{kj} = 0$ for all $k \neq j$, we recover a perfect reconstruction ($\hX_{ij} = X_{ij}$).
-However, this implies that the reconstructed preference of item $j$ is simply the original preference towards item $j$, which is not useful information in the context of collaborative filtering.
-This does not give us a way to infer whether a user will like item $j$ given their preferences over other items.
+Per \cref{eqn:prediction-linear-combination}, for an artist $j$, the approximation of the listening count for user $i$ is a linear combination of user $i$'s listening counts for all other items weighted by the item similarities.
+Now, if it is the case that the diagonal entry $P_{jj} = 1$, and $P_{jj'} = 0$ for all $j' \neq j$, we recover a perfect reconstruction ($\hX_{ij} = X_{ij}$).
+But this implies that the reconstructed preference of item $j$ is simply the original preference towards item $j$, which is not useful information in the context of collaborative filtering for recommendations.
+This does not give us a way to infer whether a user will like item $j$ given their preferences over other items as all previously unseen artists will receive the same default prediction score.
 The diagonal entry $P_{jj}$ being close to 1 implies that most of the reconstructed value for $\hX_{ij}$ is coming from $X_{ij}$.